tkdhmin/max_opt_vit/tutorial/README.md

 * How to write a simple `cmake` file

 ### 2. hello_cuda_with_gtest
-* How to compile a structured project by using more complicated cmake
+* How to compile a structured project by using more complicated and modern cmake
 * How to run test file using `googletest (gtest)`